Kamba people: Colonialism and the 19th century

-The Kamba people were also very brave and successfully resisted an attempt by the British colonialists to seize their livestock in an obnoxious livestock control legislation in 1938.
-They peacefully fought the British until the law was repealed.

-Among the Akamba people, lack of rain is considered an event requiring ritual intervention.
+The Kamba people successfully resisted an attempt by the British colonialists to seize their livestock in an obnoxious livestock control legislation in 1938.
+They peacefully fought the British until the law was repealed.Among the Akamba people, lack of rain is considered an event requiring ritual intervention.
 As a result, they perform a ritual rain making dance called Kilumi.
 It is a healing rite designed to restore environmental balance through spiritual blessings, movement, offering, and prayers.
 According to Akamba, Kilumi has been present since the very beginning of Kamba existence.
 This ritual emphasizes symbolic dance movements as a key force in achieving the goal of the ceremony.
 The heart of the dance ritual is its spiritual essence; in fact, it is the spiritual aspect that distinguishes the dances of Africans and their descendants worldwide.
 For this reason, it is important to understand the nature of rituals.
 Dance rituals take participants on a journey; they are designed to foster a transformation moving them to different states, with the ultimate goal of invoking spiritual intervention to resolve the problem at hand.

 Akamba resistance to colonial "pacification" was mostly non-violent in nature.
 Some of the best known Akamba resistance leaders to colonialism were: Syokimau, Syotune wa Kathukye, Muindi Mbingu, and later Paul Ngei, JD Kali, and Malu of Kilungu.
 Ngei and Kali were imprisoned by the colonial government for their anti-colonial protests.
 Syotune wa Kathukye led a peaceful protest to recover cattle confiscated by the British colonial government during one of their raiding expeditions on the local populations.